 Once a pool is created, to add a disk or a VDisk to this pool, select the pool when adding the disk or creating a VDisks

 The Default pool is a system defined pool and cannot be deleted.
-The Default pool is special in that a disk configured for the default pool can hold deduplication tables for other pools and also log data for other pools.
+The Default pool is special in that a disk configured for the default pool can hold deduplication tables for other pools.